-To test this model, we examine several sets of flakes, including flakes produced in the Dibble glass experiments and flakes from replication experiments, using several methods to measure the platform surface interior angle.
+To test this model, we examine several sets of flakes, including flakes produced in the Dibble glass experiments and flakes from replication experiments, using several methods to measure the PSIA.
 We find that mean angle in all datasets, regardless of how it is measured, is the same (approximately 136 degrees) and quite consistent with above mentioned values for Hertzian cone formation (Cotterell and Kaminga 1987).
-There is some variability in the platform surface interior angle, and it is clear that this variability cannot be solely attributed to measurement error.
-In the Dibble glass experiments, where key variables are controlled, there is some indication that the platform surface interior angle responds to the angle of blow.
+There is some variability in the PSIA, and it is clear that this variability cannot be solely attributed to measurement error.
+In the Dibble glass experiments, where key variables are controlled, there is some indication that the PSIA responds to the angle of blow.
 Our finding is consistent with all of the empirical results of the Dibble experiments and it explains some of the patterns in those data that previously were unaccounted for.
-When platform surface interior angle is combined with exterior platform angle, we may have a model for flake formation that can explain a larger portion of the variability we see in stone tool assemblage and that may allow for a closer link to predictions coming from fracture mechanics.
+When PSIA is combined with exterior platform angle, we may have a model for flake formation that can explain a larger portion of the variability we see in stone tool assemblage and that may allow for a closer link to predictions coming from fracture mechanics.

 Materials and Methods

 We examine the platform surface interior angle in three different datasets.
-First, we examine glass flakes and cores coming from the Dibble controlled experiments in flake formation (Dibble and Rezek 2009).
+First, we examine glass flakes and cores coming from the Dibble controlled experiments in flake formation (Dibble and Rezek 2009; Rezek 2011; Lin et al. 2013; Magnani et al. 2014; Leader 2017).
 This dataset has the advantage that a number of potentially important variables are either controlled for or measureable.
-These include the exterior platform angle, the angle of blow, the hammer type, material knapped, and metrics such as platform thickness, platform width, flake length, width and thickness, and flake weight.
+These include the exterior platform angle, the angle of blow, the hammer type, raw material, and metrics such as platform thickness, platform width, flake length, width and thickness, and flake weight.
 Hereafter this dataset if referred to as the Dibble glass data.
-Second, we attempt to validate the findings from the Dibble glass data by measuring the platform surface interior angle in a large set of flakes coming from replicative experiments.
+Second, we compare the findings from the Dibble glass data by measuring the platform surface interior angle in a large set of flakes coming from replicative experiments.
 These flakes were made by so and so and so and so with the intent of replicating various core reduction strategies from the initial formation of the core through to flake production and core maintenance.
 For each of the flakes coming from these reduction series, the technology and the type of hammer (hard hammer, soft hammer and indirect percussion) are known.
 Hereafter this dataset is referred to as the Campagne data (see Archer et al. 2020 for additional details on the structure of this dataset).
 Third, in addition, we measured a small set of flakes produced at the Max Planck Institute in Leipzig, Germany, in the context of teaching, replication, and experimentation.
-In this case, no details are known about how the flakes were produced, and this set of flakes is used here only to test a method for measuring the platform surface interior angle.
-One of us (SPM) selected flakes from boxes of debris.
-Every effort was made to avoid bias, and all flakes with complete platforms and measurable platform widths were retained.
+In this case, no details are known about how the flakes were produced, and this set of flakes is used here only to test a method for measuring the platform surface interior angle..
 Hereafter this dataset is referred to as the MPI data.